 general.
 We had just finished a two and a half hour drive to arrive

 at this last

 we pulled up …our jaws dropped.
 The church was on a

 just off the main road and there was no way to get our bus up to the

-In fact, there was no drive leading to the church
+In fact, there was no drive leading to the church door at all.
+Parking

-was across the road where members and visitors would cross the road,
+across the road where members and visitors would cross the road,

 walk up a

 long set of steps built within a rock retaining wall, proceed up a

 glazed, we made our way through these obstacles and up to the

 only to find them locked and with no one around.
+What’s this?

 an hour.
 Shouldn’t someone be here by now?
-Could it be that we were at the
+Could it be that

+wrong place?
 Was there a way around this after all?